maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 {{< youtube kKP1qpXhgwc>}}

 ## BUSTED
 BUSTED is Connor's high school senior capstone.
 It depicts two high school boys getting lost in the woods on the run from the law.
-It had the largest budget of all films on this page.
+It had the largest budget of all films up to this point.
 BUSTED was entered in the annual HK spring film festival in 2019, in which it won 3rd place.
 {{< youtube 387DvY1Chz8>}}

 ## One Step at a Time
 One Step at a Time was produced in Seattle, Washington as part of The Student Television Network Convention's Crazy 8 Short Film challenge.
 This was produced with a crew of about 12 members in less than 8 hours.
 The film is far from finished, but goes to show what is possible in such a short amount of time.
+The biggest takeaway from this project was to have less walking and more plot!
 {{< youtube VCtebqJhM6k>}}

 ## Watergate
 Watergate is a collaboration between two teams that had not previously worked together.
 This Connor-directed, group-written film was given the prompt of using "What If?", and includes a cameo with the high school principal.
-Watergate does not have an extended version, because some have said it appears to be a trailer for something more in the future.
+Watergate does not have an extended version, being stated because some have said it appears to be a trailer for something more in the future.
 {{< youtube BQ43oRscDvc>}}

 ## Second Chance
 Second Chance is one of the most creative films on this list.
 Produced for a midterm project, the film was rushed to be completed in the final stages.
 Risks were taken in this film and it is clearly imperfect, but looking past some of the faults results in an interesting take on the afterlife.
-It is loosely based on the TV show Lucifer, which Connor hasn't seen.
+It is loosely based on the TV show Lucifer, which Connor hadn't seen.
 {{< youtube ZxMYUqZUsnE>}}

 ## The Doodler